 It seems, then, that that most favoured mantra of politicians - education, education, education - is the key theme in the campaign to combat concussion.

-The research of Dr Cantu and his colleagues at Boston University offers sound scientific rationale against the IRB's policy, and further rejection of what is rapidly becoming irrefutable evidence could open the door to a whole world of welfare and legal troubles.
+The research of Dr Cantu and his colleagues at Boston University offers sound scientific rationale against the IRB's policy, and further rejection of what is rapidly becoming irrefutable evidence could open the door to a whole world of welfare and legal strife.

-And while continuing to make inroads into protecting those who make a living from the game, the body must work with its unions to implement adequate and compulsory concussion training for everyone involved with the sport.
+And while continuing to make inroads into protecting those who make a living from the game, the body must work with its unions to implement adequate and compulsory concussion training for everyone involved with rugby.
 The risks are simply too great to leave our heads in the sand any longer.

 By Jamie Lyall